 4. Pack Essential Oils

-Anytime I travel, I pull together an “essential oil kit” that includes the oils I use most often at home AND that cover most common ailments.
+Anytime I travel, I pull together an “essential oil kit” that includes the oils I use most often at home that keep us staying healthy.

 5. Moderate the Sweets